eclipse-cdt-cloud/vscode-trace-extension/README.md

 ## Running the extension

-Then from vscode, press `f5` to run the extension.
+Then from VSCode, press `f5` to run the extension.
 The trace server needs to be started separately as described [here](#run-the-trace-server).

 To open a trace use the VSCode file explorer to navigate to the trace directory.
 Then right mouse click on the trace and select menu option `Open with Trace Viewer`.
 See [here](#get-sample-traces) to get some sample traces.